atomicdata-dev/atomic-data-docs/src/tooling.md

   "https://example.com/someOtherProperty": true,
 })

-console.log(person.subject) //=> Should return a newly created identifier
+console.log(person.subject) //=> Should return a newly created identifier, https://example.com/alice

 // Checks the store for the subject, and returns it.
-// If it does not exists locally, it will fetch it first using the `tpfEndpoint`. const alice = await store.get("https://example.com/alice")
+// If the subject does not exists locally, it will fetch it first using the `tpfEndpoint`. const alice = await store.get("https://example.com/alice")

 // Because of the keys in Atomic Properties, we can use this dot syntax to traverse the graph and get a value